 Here are my 16 recommendations on how to get through it without panicking:

 - As with any of the procedures you have to go through during this breast cancer process, I would recommend bringing someone with you.
 You never know how you’ll react to some of the procedures and you won’t know what kind of shape you’ll be in to drive yourself home, so it’s always best to have someone with you, just in case you’ll need a ride home.
 Plus, afterwards you can both laugh about how crazy the experience has been (or cry together if it’s been a particularly bad one).

-- The MRI is about 45 minutes long if you’re getting both breasts checked, so wear socks to keep your feet warm as the room was pretty cold when I went.
+- The MRI takes about 45 minutes long if you’re getting both breasts checked, so wear socks to keep your feet warm as the room was pretty cold when I went.

 - Don’t wear any metal jewelry.
-They kept asking me if I had any body piercings (come on, do I really look like I would have a belly button ring?) or metal parts in my body.
+They asked me repeatedly if I had any body piercings (come on, do I really look like I would have a belly button ring?) or metal parts in my body.

 - You will be laying face-down on a cushioned bench-like table which has 2 holes, into which the nurse will help you position your breasts (similar to the image above).

 - The technician will try to get you as comfortable as possible, because you need to lay still, but she’ll move your arms and breasts around until they’re in the right position and once you’re in it, try really hard not to move, so that the films will be accurate.

 - They do the scan with and without dye to get a better visual, so you’ll be getting a needle with dye inserted halfway through (I hate needles).
 It feels cold when they inject the dye, a very odd sensation.
 My technician inserted the needle prior to the procedure while I was on the table, so that she just came out and injected the dye for the second part of the procedure.

 - Ask all of your questions before they start because once you’re in there, it would be tough getting out.